A traffic crossing with cars, bikes and pedestrians.

 3. Sustainability through urban farming

 More than half of the vegetables eaten in Sweden are imported.
-That’s probably part of the reason why urban farming is growing increasingly popular.
+That’s probably part of the reason why urban farming is growing.
 It’s about bringing farming closer to the consumers.
-And it doesn't get much closer than in the video above – a supermarket growing vegetables in the shop entrance!
+How about farming vegetables in the supermarket?

-Founded in 1921, Koloniträdgårdsförbundet (the association of allotment gardens, link in Swedish) is one of the oldest movements in Sweden, now focusing on sustainable food consumption practices.
-Members get access to community urban farming land all over the country.
+Allotment gardens are also popular, with community urban farming land all over the country.
 One of the greatest benefits of having green spaces in urban areas is the increase in biodiversity, with many different species thriving on the variety of plants found in urban agriculture.
-A greener future rooted in history.

 Shelves with green plants.
 Green leaves for a greener future.